-Response of the superconductor to an external electromagnetic field (resulting in unmeasurable resistivity and the Meissner effect) was crucial from the very beginning of any superconductivity-related research whatsoever.
+The response of a superconductor to an external electromagnetic field (resulting in unmeasurable resistivity and the Meissner effect) was crucial from the very beginning of any superconductivity-related research whatsoever.
 Nowadays, the details of the electromagnetic response of a superconductor are intriguingly important concerning the combination of the low-frequency, microwave external electromagnetic field applied to (most often a conventional) superconductor.
-This setup is utilized in SRF cavities in particle accelerators \cite{Gurevich17}.
-Moreover, cavities operating at minimal microwave power and ultra-low temperatures $T<\SI{20}{mK}$, with photon lifetimes up to $\SI{2}{s}$, have the potential application in the context of resonators concerning quantum memories or processors~\cite{Romanenko20}.
-From the experimental point of view, new techniques are developed to upgrade SRF cavities.
-It shows that nitrogen inclusion is an experimentally successful method for enhancing the quality factor up to $Q\sim 6\times10^{10}$ and accelerating gradients up to $\SI{45}{MV/m}$ for superconducting cavities regarding the high-energy particle accelerators \cite{Grassellino13, Grassellino17}.
-Also, the nitrogen-doped high-quality factor cavities can serve as very sensitive probes of axion-like, beyond-the-Standard-Model dark matter particle candidates \cite{Bogorad19, Gao21}.\\
+This setup is utilized in superconducting radio-frequency (SRF) cavities in particle accelerators \cite{Gurevich17}.
+Moreover, cavities operating at minimal microwave power and ultralow temperatures $T<\SI{20}{mK}$, with photon lifetimes up to $\SI{2}{s}$, have the potential application in the context of resonators concerning quantum memories or processors~\cite{Romanenko20}.
+From the experimental point of view, new techniques have been developed to upgrade SRF cavities.
+It shows, for example, that nitrogen inclusion is an experimentally successful method for enhancing the quality factor up to $Q\sim 6\times10^{10}$ and accelerating gradients up to $\SI{45}{MV/m}$ for superconducting cavities regarding the high-energy particle accelerators \cite{Grassellino13, Grassellino17}.
+In addition, the nitrogen-doped high-quality factor cavities can serve as very sensitive probes of axion-like, beyond-the-Standard-Model dark matter particle candidates~\cite{Bogorad19, Gao21}.\\